MichaelNeas/laboratory/practice/swift/iOS.md

 - ActivityViewControllers are an easy way to enable sharing to social media or interacting with iphone sharing services
 - Because @IBAction means you're connecting storyboards (Objective-C code) to Swift code, it always implies @objc as well.
 - Option click to give zoom in/out on map views
+- can move green breakpoint line up or down!

 ## Terminologies
 xib - XML Interface Builder